 The Louisiana Cooperative Extension Service at LSU performed a study to investigate the monthly savings of keeping your AC unit clean and running efficiently.
-They found that you can save on average $32.76 per month.
+They found that you can save, on average, $32.76 per month.
 By getting yearly air conditioner tune-ups and keeping it covered during inclement weather, you could save up to $1,000 per year.
-Plus, using a cover will prolong the overall lifespan of your unit, saving you thousands of dollars.
+Plus, using a cover will prolong your unit's overall lifespan, saving you thousands of dollars.

 Air conditioners are all about efficiency.
 If it runs efficiently, you save money on your electric bill, yearly maintenance, one-off repairs, and full replacement.
 Whether you choose to use a cover just for winter or year-round, that little extra protection can pay off big time.